Andrea Levkowitz, PT, DPT

 Interpreting services for other languages: No

 My hobbies include running, lifting weights, listening to a podcast, traveling, and spending quality time with my friends and family.
-I have participated in a variety of sports throughout my life which includes playing collegiate volleyball at a D1 university.
+I have participated in a variety of sports throughout my life, including playing collegiate volleyball at a D1 university.
 I enjoy meeting new people and assisting individuals in reaching their full potential.

 Ashley Rawlins, PT, DPT